grafana/grafana/docs/README.md

 ### Note for external contributors

-At the moment we are working on migrating the docs to a new static website.
-Until that is finished the `grafana/website` repo is unfortunately private and so docs site cannot be run without access.
+We are currently working on migrating the docs to a new static website.
+The `grafana/website` repository will be private during this migration, which unfortunately means the docs site can't be built without access.

-We still encourage PRs to make the docs better.
-Markdown content is still editable in this repo and we will make sure the changed content works well on the current docs site.
-In case you need to supply images you can include that in the PR and we will move them to the `grafana/website` repo.
+The Markdown content however, is still public in this repository.
+We still encourage pull requests to make the docs better, and we will make sure the changed content works well on the current docs site.
+Include any images in your pull request, and we will move them to the `grafana/website` repository.

 # Building The Docs

 To build the docs locally, you need to have docker installed.
 The docs are built using [Hugo](http://gohugo.io/) - a static site generator.

 **Prepare the Docker Image**:

-> Due to migration to new static site, the docker image needs to be prepared from `old-docs` branch.
+> Due to migration to new static site, the docker image needs to be built from `old-docs` branch.

 Git clone `grafana/website` repo.
 Run these commands in the root of that repo. **Note** that you may require ``sudo`` when running ``make docs-build`` depending on how your system's docker